Component speakers installation options

 Kick panel pods

-Q-Logic's Q-forms custom kick panel pods come available in a variety of factory-matched colors for many vehicle models.
-Kick panel pods position the speakers for optimal sound reproduction — as close to equidistant from your ears as possible (check out our article on imaging and soundstaging for an explanation of the advantage).
+If you're an experienced installer, possible speaker mounting locations are only limited by your imagination and expertise.
+Q-Logic's Q-Forms custom kick panel pods position the speakers for optimal sound reproduction — as close to equidistant from your ears as possible (check out our article on imaging and soundstaging for an explanation of the advantage).
+They're available in a variety of factory-matched colors for many vehicle models

-Q-forms come with detailed installation instructions — installing most Q-forms is within the ability of the average amateur installer.
-Find out if a Q-Form kick panel will fit your vehicle with our vehicle selector, and mount both the woofer and tweeter in these custom-fit enclosures.
+Q-Forms come with detailed installation instructions — installing most Q-Forms is within the ability of the average amateur installer.
+Find out if a Q-Forms kick panel will fit your vehicle with our vehicle selector, and mount both the woofer and tweeter in these custom-fit enclosures.